 Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on this side of the pond.
-Initially, he was charged with mapping the New World and finding a western route to the Orient.
-Building upon Jacques Cartier’s achievements from 1535, Champlain made the first attempts at a permanent settlement, and in 1608, he built a habitation that eventually became Québec.
+Tasked with mapping the New World and finding a western route to the Orient—and building upon fellow explorer Jacques Cartier’s earlier achievements—Champlain made the first attempts at a permanent settlement in 1608, when he built a habitation that eventually became Québec.

-He died on Christmas Day 1635 in Quebec City.
+Champlain died on Christmas Day, 1635, in Québec.
 By the time of his death, the first Québécois settlers were beginning to arrive.

 2014 CHAMPLAIN COIN